 E-Library How To

-Overdrive Hoopla Kanopy Mango Languages New York Times Flipster Enki Librivox Project Gutenberg
+Libby Hoopla Kanopy Mango Languages New York Times Flipster Librivox Project Gutenberg

 Install the Libby app from your device's app store.

 In Libby, follow the prompts to find your library and sign in with a valid library card.

 Browse your library's collection and borrow a title.

 Borrowed titles appear on your Shelf and download to the app automatically when you're connected to Wi-Fi, so you can read them when you're offline.